alexdicksonroig/alexdicksonroig/README.md

 - [Coreui](https://github.com/alexdicksonroig/coreui): Personal component and helper functions library to be used on all my projects
 - Slopify: Open source fullstack e-commerce template to build Shopify like experiences built by me with my own preferences and technologies.
   [Frontend](https://github.com/alexdicksonroig/slopify-frontend) [Backend](https://github.com/alexdicksonroig/slopify-backend)
-- [Dotfiles](https://github.com/alexdicksonroig/.dotfiles): my configs for programs that I love, to have it everywhere.
+- [Dotfiles](https://github.com/alexdicksonroig/.dotfiles): my configs for programs that I love, so I can have them everywhere.
 <!--
 **alexdicksonroig/alexdicksonroig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.